landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-layouts/README.txt

 Author: Darren Cooney
 Author URI: https://connekthq.com
 Plugin URI: https://connekthq.com/ajax-load-more/add-ons/layouts/
-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.4
 Stable tag: trunk
 Homepage: https://connekthq.com
-Version: 2.0.2
+Version: 2.1.0

 == Copyright ==
-Copyright 2023 Darren Cooney, Connekt Media
+Copyright 2024 Connekt Media

 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;